spikedoanz/spikedoanz.github.io/content/what-does-a-lean-proof-prove.md

-even with a perfect runtime, you'd still need to trust that your lean model faithfully captures the software you care about. if you model your system in lean and prove things about the model, those proofs say nothing about your actual deployed code unless you can verify the translation—which you can't, currently.
+even with a perfect runtime, you'd still need to trust that your lean model faithfully captures the software you care about. if you model your system in lean and prove things about the model, those proofs say nothing about your actual deployed code unless you can verify the translation; which you can't, currently.

-### 3. hardware verification is not lean's focus
+### 4. hardware verification is not lean's focus

 coq has decades of hardware verification work (CompCert, etc.). lean's community is primarily mathematicians. from the zulip archives: "it seems very